Wimmics/Olivaw-Template/.github/README.md

 * [primer folder](../primer/) that will contain the ontology primer and the different alignement documents
 * [.acimov folder](../.acimov/) that will contain the different files and folders related to acimov process and olivaw
 * [.github folder](../github/) that will contain the different files and folders related to github, including the workflow files

+A CITATION.cff at the root of the repository may be also a good idea for any people to cite the ontology properly.
+Several [CITATION.cff files generators](https://citation-file-format.github.io/cff-initializer-javascript/#/) exist to make one quite easily.

 ## Parameters